nodeshift/v8-build/README.md

 # Building and testing V8 using Docker
 Docker images are used for building and testing V8 for ppc64le and s390x running Linux.

 We have 2 types of images.
-The `base` image is used for development purposes.
-The `test` image, which is built on top of the base image, is used for automatic build and test of V8 commits on Jenkins.
+The `base` image provides the base configuration with the necessary development toolchains installed to build V8.
+The `test` image, built upon the base, is used to clone, build and test V8 commits by the Jenkins CI/CD pipeline.

 You can run the following to create a base image and use it for development purposes:
 ```